Sanjeet-panda-ssp/MLSP_final_project/README.md

 Repository for the final project for E9 205 Machine Learning for Signal Processing course.
 Goal: Building a Machine Learning model that can predict head tilt from images.

-- Authors: Souvadra Hati, Sanjeev Swaroop Panda (please correct the spelling if I got it wrong)
+- Authors: Souvadra Hati, Sanjeet Swaroop Panda

 Ground rules:
 - Always, work in your own branch, so that you don't break something in the other's code.